aamsur/xfers-sdk/README.md

 # Project overview
 Xfers SDK provides the functions of Connect (OTP), KYC verification, Pay, Top-up, Withdrawal, Edit-bank, Transaction Overview with UI flow for your business.
-What you need to do is to do an easy integration properly and call our SDK when needed.
-All the features and UI will be handled and managed by us.
+What you need to do is to do an easy integration properly and simply call our SDK to trigger the relevant business flow required.
+The business logic and UI will be handled and managed by us.

 ## Sign up for an Xfers Merchant account